Second Language Studies

-All international and immigrant students admitted to UH Manoa are referred to ELI to determine if they must take the ELI placement test before registering for UH Manoa courses.
-If a student does not fulfill this obligation, ELI will place a hold on the student’s registration.
+All potential ELI students admitted to UH Manoa are referred to ELI to determine if they must take the ELI placement test before registering for UH Manoa courses.
+If a student does not fulfill this obligation, ELI will place a hold on the student's registration.
 The ELI placement test is generally offered three times at the beginning of each semester.
 Information about the testing dates and times can be found on the ELI website or the UH Manoa Registration Homepage.
-Students can sign up for ELI placement tests online or in person at Moore 570 prior to the testing date
+Students can sign up for ELI placement tests online or in person at Moore 570 prior to the testing date.

-Students are exempt from taking the ELI placement test if they meet any of the following conditions: (a) the student is a native speaker of English; (b) the student has received a score of 100 or better on the internet-based TOEFL, a score of 250 or better on the computer-based TOEFL, or a score of 600 or better on the paper-based TOEFL; (c) the student has received a score of 460 or better on the verbal section of the GRE; (d) the student has received a score of 540 or better on the verbal section of the SAT if taken before March 2005, or a score of 540 or better on the critical reading section if taken in March 2005 or thereafter; (e) the student has received a combined score of 48 on the reading and English sections of the ACT and neither subscore (reading or English sections) is lower than 21; (f) the student has an Associate of Arts degree from a community college within the UH System; (g) the student has obtained the equivalent of 60 transferable semester credits with a GPA of 2.0 or better, all earned in classroom settings at regionally accredited colleges or universities in the U.S., or from colleges or universities whose academic standing is recognized by UH Manoa and where English is the primary language of instruction; or (h) the student has completed six years of full-time schooling with English as the medium of instruction at a middle school, high school, college, or university in Australia, Canada (except Quebec), Ireland, New Zealand, the United Kingdom, or the U.S. Documentation of all six years is required.
+Students are exempt from taking the ELI placement test if they meet any of the following conditions: (a) the student is a native speaker of English; (b) the student has received a score of 100 or better on the internet-based TOEFL, a score of 250 or better on the computer-based TOEFL, or a score of 600 or better on the paper-based TOEFL; (c) the student has received a score of 7.0 or better on the IELTS; (d) the student has received a score of 460 or better on the verbal section of the GRE; (e) the student has received a score of 540 or better on the verbal section of the SAT if taken before March 2005, or a score of 540 or better on the critical reading section if taken in March 2005 or thereafter; (f) the student has received a combined score of 48 on the reading and English sections of the ACT and neither subscore (reading or English sections) is lower than 21; (g) the student has an Associate of Arts degree from a community college within the UH System; (h) the student has obtained the equivalent of 60 transferable semester credits with a GPA of 2.0 or better, all earned in classroom settings at regionally accredited colleges or universities in the U.S., or from colleges or universities whose academic standing is recognized by UH Manoa and where English is the primary language of instruction; or (i) the student has completed six years of full-time schooling with English as the medium of instruction at a middle school, high school, college, or university in Australia, Canada (except Quebec), Ireland, New Zealand, the United Kingdom, or the U.S. Documentation of all six years is required.

 These exemption criteria apply at the time students are admitted to UH Manoa.
 An exemption on the basis of one of these criteria may be automatically granted by UH Manoa, or it may be granted by the ELI office if the student can provide the appropriate documentation, including official transcripts or test results.